 Our rates are pre-determined and agreed upon before we start working on your data recovery.
 There will be no surprises when your recovery is finished and it’s time to pay the bill.

 What’s your device’s capacity?
 Larger than 2TB?
 Larger than 8TB?
 Is the drive “encrypted“?
 Does the drive have a USB port built into the PCB (instead of the typical SATA or IDE/ATA interface)?

 Bare hard drive; less than or equal to 2TB: $300.

 Seagate “Backup Plus” 1TB: $300.

-All our transfer drives are brand new, name brand (usually Seagate, but could be Hitachi, Toshiba, Samsung, or Western Digital), and backed with at least a 1-year manufacturer warranty.
+All our Transfer Drives are brand new, name brand (Toshiba, Western Digital, Seagate, Hitachi, or Samsung), and backed with at least a 1-year manufacturer warranty.

 PORTABLE USB 3 HARD DRIVES (these drives are powered from your computer using a USB cable):